brandonpittman/remix-pages-context/README.md

 ## Set up `server.ts`

-Import `getLoadContext` into your `server.ts`.
-This takes the `data` and `env` keys off the Cloudflare Pages function param and passes it to your Remix loader context.
+1. Import `getLoadContext` into your `server.ts`.
+2. Create a typed context object, passing in Zod schemas for your ENV variables and session values
+3. Destructure `getLoadContext` and `getPagesContext` off the object
+4. Pass `getLoadContext` into `createPagesFunctionHandler`
+5. Use `getPagesContext` anywhere you want to access your typed ENV variables and session values

 ```ts
 import { createPagesFunctionHandler } from "@remix-run/cloudflare-pages";